-1. Follow the safety guidelines listed in Safety instructions.
+- 1. Follow the safety guidelines listed in Safety instructions. - 2.
+Follow the procedure listed in Before working inside your system.

 - 1. Align the M.2 SSD module connectors with the connectors on the BOSS card. - 2.
 Push the M.2 SSD module until the module is seated firmly on the BOSS card. - 3.
 Secure the M.2 SSD module on the BOSS card with the retention straps and screws.